McTavishLab/physcraper/docs/mds/INSTALL.md

 - ConfigParser

-After you are finished working with physcraper and you don't want to run Physcraper anymore, deactivate the virtual environment with:
+After you are finished working with Physcraper and you don't want to run it anymore, deactivate the virtual environment with:

 ```
 deactivate